ring-shaped cake, or doughnut

 A ciambella (or more often, ciambellina) is also a doughnut.
 Several regions have their own specialities:

-ciambella all'acqua, 'water donut', is first boiled in water and then baked
+ciambella all'acqua, 'water doughnut', is first boiled in water and then baked, like a bagel.

 ciambella a cancello, or ciambelle ruzze from Lazio, are made with aniseed and wine.
 The Castelli Romani are also famous for the ciambelle al vino, made with wine (that all evaporates during the cooking, so it's okay to let the kids have some, too).